Tennis Techniques – An Overview

 Tennis has changed from when it was invented in France to even Wimbledon, which held its first official championships in 1877.

 So, if you want to play this exhausting game, learning tennis techniques would be the first thing to do before beginning to play.

 Tennis Techniques & Terminology

-Here is an excellent short video, which showcases the skills of the current #1 ranked player, Novak Djokovic, and which introduces the viewer on how one can play the basic shots of the game of tennis in the form of a tennis lesson.
+Here is an excellent short video, which showcases the skills of the current #1 ranked player, Novak Djokovic, and which introduces the viewer to how one can play the basic shots of the game of tennis in the form of a tennis lesson.

-It’s pretty clear that Djokovic knows his stuff, and it’s really no different with Messi, who, without a doubt, has internalized seemingly insignificant details like the soccer field size among others – to get to where he is today.
+It’s pretty clear that Djokovic knows his stuff, and it’s really no different with Messi, who, without a doubt, has internalized seemingly insignificant details like the soccer field size, among others – to get to where he is today.

 Are there any other tennis techniques that we have missed?
 Feel free to share.

 Saturday Markets – What You Need to Know

 I live in head-Bangalore, or as we’d like to call it.
 When I was younger, my parents weren’t so well off, and that meant we lived in an impoverished neighborhood where we lived with farmer folk who clearly had more money than we did.